RedpandaloverX3/Easy-portal-linking/README.md

-This mod adds a couple commands that make it easyier and faster to work with coords all of them are listed below
+This mod adds a couple commands that make it easier and faster to work with coords all of them are listed below /copy coords <include_dimension>